 Kahakai traces its roots back to the start of outrigger canoe racing on the mainland.
-The founder of Kahakai’s father, Dave Ane, was part of the California crew that raced the Hawaiians from Avalon to Newport Dunes in 1959.
+Dave Ane, the father of Kahakai’s founder, was part of the California crew that raced the Hawaiians from Avalon to Newport Dunes in 1959.
 The first Long Beach Club (Kai Loa) was founded in the 60’s by Hawaiian students who attended Cal State University of Long Beach.
 Kai Loa vanished when paddlers from that era became attached to other outrigger clubs from Newport Beach and Dana Point.
+From around 1971 to around 1980, there was a club called Long Beach Outrigger Canoe Club based at the Belmont Pier.
+They eventually moved to Huntington Harbor with a new name.
 However in 1988 a different group emerged, dominated by local second-generation mainland Hawaiians.

-Since 1989, the club has grown in size measured by number of members and number of canoes, now owning 9 racing canoes and two 4-man practice canoes and a number of one-man sprint trainers.
-Early on a keiki (kids) program was added to the adult program.
+Since 1989, the club has grown in size measured by number of members and number of canoes, now owning 10 racing canoes and a number of one-man trainers.
+Kahakai has sold and/or sent retired OC6s (mainly Hawaiian Class Racers, a popular model of canoe that preceeded the orginal Bradley canoes) to help found clubs in Vermont, Washington D.C., and Rapa Nui (Easter Island), as well as to expand the program for older paddlers at Kailua on O‘ahu.
+Early on, a keiki (kids) program was added to the adult program.

-Besides racing, the club participates in Long Beach water festivals and civil events, such as Seafest, Ronald McDonald Walk for Kids, Wounded Warrior, Team Spirit Walk for Breast and Ovarian Cancer, the Christmas Boat Parade, and the bi-annual TransPac Yacht Race, wherein the club canoes escort the racing yachts out of Rainbow Harbor located Long Beach Shoreline, to the start of their race from Pt Fermin to Honolulu.
+Besides racing, the club participates in Long Beach water festivals and civil events, such as Seafest, Ronald McDonald Walk for Kids, Wounded Warrior, Team Spirit Walk for Breast and Ovarian Cancer, the Christmas Boat Parade, and the biannual TransPac Yacht Race, wherein the club canoes escort the racing yachts out of Rainbow Harbor located Long Beach Shoreline, to the start of their race from Point Fermin to Honolulu.
 The club also participates in Polynesian cultural events, such as the 1995 visit to Long Beach of Hokule‘a, the Hawaiian voyaging canoe that has for 30 years become a valued piece of experimental archaeology and cultural connection.